Explore our expert-made templates & start with the right one for you.

 - Outsource much of the infrastructure management to AWS via Amazon Managed Streaming for Apache Kafka (MSK).

-Upsolver reads events from the specified Kafka topic in your Kafka cluster, and performs stateful transformations on the data in near-real-time.
-It then outputs the data to external analytics systems such as a data warehouse, search system, or data lake table; Upsolve also can produce data into different Kafka topics as part of a multi-stage pipeline.
-Upsolver enables data engineers to build these transformation jobs using SQL, and the “ugly plumbing” such as orchestration (DAGs), table management and optimization, and state management, saving data engineers substantial amounts of data engineering hours and heartache.
+SQLake reads events from the specified Kafka topic in your Kafka cluster, and performs stateful transformations on the data in near-real-time.
+It then outputs the data to external analytics systems such as a data warehouse, search system, or data lake table.
+SQLake also can produce data into different Kafka topics as part of a multi-stage pipeline.
+SQLake enables data engineers to build these transformation jobs using only SQL.
+It automates the “ugly plumbing” tasks such as orchestration (DAGs), table management and optimization, and state management, saving data engineers substantial amounts of data engineering hours and heartache.

-The Meet Group leverages Upsolver as a real-time collection and transformation engine that connects data producers (such as Apache Kafka and Amazon Kinesis), transforms it on a data lake (AWS S3), and outputs to a range of query services (such as Amazon Athena and Amazon Elasticsearch Service) for analysis.
+Online dating solution provider The Meet Group collects all its data in a centralized Kafka datahub.
+It uses Upsolver as a real-time collection and transformation engine that connects data producers (such as Apache Kafka and Amazon Kinesis), transforms it on a data lake (AWS S3), and outputs to a range of query services for analysis.
+(This is the same cloud-native processing engine that powers SQLake.)

 Further Reading on Apache Kafka and Upsolver